lunchbag/hugo-blog/content/posts/new-beginnings.md

 I'm still slowly getting back into the swing of things and clearly have a lot on my plate, but I am committed to getting through it all, slowly but surely.
 I apologize if there have been unanswered emails or calls– please feel free to follow up as necessary.
 I appreciate your patience!

 Last but not least, a very special shoutout to my friends who took the time to read the various iterations of this post and gave me support along the way.
-You are all greatly appreciated: _Jen, Helen, Richard, Bryan, Vrinda, Yannie, Jordan, DK, John._
+You are all greatly appreciated: _Jen, Helen, Richard, Bryan, Vrinda, Yannie, Jordan, DK, John, Mandy, Christina._

 ***